wagmina/vimina/.github/CONTRIBUTING.md

 ### Writing documentation

-Documentation is crucial to helping developers of all experience levels use Viem.
-Viem uses [Vocs](https://vocs.dev) and Markdown for the documentation site (located at [`site`](../site)).
+Documentation is crucial to helping developers of all experience levels use vimina. vimina uses [Vocs](https://vocs.dev) and Markdown for the documentation site (located at [`site`](../site)).
 To start the site in dev mode, run:

 ```bash
 pnpm docs:dev